 There are also various nutrient issues that can cause the burning of you leaf tips.
 Most of these problems can be avoided by using EC and pH meters.

-Why are my plant’s leaves turning yellow?
+Why are my plant’s

 As with burning plant tips, this can be caused by several problems.
 These include; too much salt in the water, incorrect pH, not enough nutrients and oxygen levels that are too low (due to over watering or too little aeration).
 This is yet another issue that can be avoided through the use of a pH pen and EC meter.